tombousso/sJava/README.md

 ###Just for fun
 `fernflower.jar` is a crazy decompiler which can actually convert the bytecode of `compiler3` into proper Java code!

-	> make java-sources
+	> ./gradlew java_sources

 And now that the Java files have been created:

-	> make java-compile
+	> ./gradlew java_compile

-If there are no errors then the `diff` command ran successfully meaning that the Java version of `compiler3` successfully compiled `compiler3`.
+If there are no errors then the diff ran successfully meaning that the Java version of `compiler3` successfully compiled `compiler3`.

 ##More explanations